Boxer / Labrador Retriever Hybrid Dogs

 "He loves to play fetch and Frisbee.
 I swear he's part Energizer bunny, he never stops.
 There are times when he seems too clingy and has separation anxiety issues.
 He doesn't destroy things, but carries on in a way which you wouldn't expect from a dog his size.
 He whines and howls in a desperate manner.
 Since we now live in a town, we try to play with him in the house as much as we can, or throw the Frisbee in the backyard as often as possible.
 He loves when we visit home where he can have all the free running and playing with a dog friend of his."

-Annabel the Boxador (Lab / Boxer mix) at 12 weeks old
+Annabel the Boxador (Lab / Boxer mix) as a 12-week-old puppy

 Annabel the Boxador (Lab / Boxer mix) at 5 months old